fatmcgav/fatmcgav-netapp/docs/igroup_create_destroy.md

 # Summary of parameters.
 # -------------------------------------------------------------------------

-    name: (Required) This parameter defines the Path of the LUN to be created.
+    name: (Required) This parameter defines the name of the iGroup to be created.

     ensure: (Required) This parameter is required to call the create or destroy method.
     Possible values: present/absent